Hafiz Indonesia

 Hafiz Indonesia is a religious talent search program aired on RCTI during Ramadan.
 This event is one of RCTI's flagship programs that showcases children's ability to recite and memorize a series of Quran.

 The program received an award from the Indonesian Broadcasting Commission as Program Acara Ramadhan Terbaik (English: Best Ramadan Program) on August 7, 2014.
 Hafiz Indonesia won the Panasonic Gobel Awards for "Best Children's Program" for 2 consecutive years (2014 and 2015).

 Seasons

 The first season of Hafiz Indonesia was held in 2013.
-The show aired every Monday-Friday at 14:30 pm from July 8, 2013, to August 6, 2013.
+The show aired every Monday-Friday at 14:30 WIB (2:30 pm) from July 8, 2013, to August 6, 2013.
 The first winner of Hafiz Indonesia 2013 is Hilya.

-The 2nd season of Hafiz Indonesia aired every day at 14:00–16:00 WIB during Ramadan 1435/July 2014.
+The 2nd season of Hafiz Indonesia aired every day at 14:00–16:00 WIB (2:00 pm – 4:00 pm) during Ramadan 1435/July 2014.
 Coming with a new format, 32 children from all over Indonesia showcased their ability to memorize and recite Quranic verses through 5 stages, namely: